 Instructions

-- Heat a pan to medium heat.
-Add 1 teaspoon olive oil and heat.
+- Heat a large pot or Dutch oven to medium heat.
+Add 1 teaspoon oil and heat until it shimmers.

-- Season chicken with salt and pepper and add to the pan along with the sliced andouille.
-Cook a couple minutes per side until browned.
+- Season the chicken with salt and pepper, then add it to the pan along with the sliced andouille.
+Cook a couple minutes per side, until the sausage is browned at the edges and the chicken is lightly golden and fragrant.
 Set aside until ready to use.

-- Add ½ cup peanut oil to a large pot and heat to medium heat.
-Add flour and stir.
-Cook for 20-30 minutes, constantly stirring, until the roux browns to the color of chocolate.
+- Add ½ cup peanut oil to the pot and heat to medium.
+Add the flour and stir.
+Cook for 20-30 minutes, stirring constantly, until the roux turns the color of chocolate and smells toasty and nutty (not burnt).

-- Add peppers, onion, celery and garlic.
-Stir and cook about 5 minutes.
+- Add the peppers, onion, celery, and garlic.
+Stir and cook about 5 minutes, until the vegetables soften and the kitchen smells nice and savory.

 - Add chicken and andouille.
-Stir and cook for 1 minute.
+Stir and cook for 1 minute to coat everything in the roux.

-- Add okra, Cajun seasoning and chicken stock.
-Scrape up the brown bits from the bottom.
+- Add the okra, Cajun seasoning, and chicken stock.
+Stir and scrape up the browned bits from the bottom of the pot - they add a lot of flavor.

-- Add bay leaves and cook at medium-low heat for 1 hour to thicken.
-You can simmer longer if you’d like.
+- Add the bay leaves, partially cover, and cook at medium-low heat for at least 1 hour to thicken, stirring occasionally.
+You can simmer longer if you’d like a richer flavor, 2-3 hours.
 Taste and adjust for salt.

 - Stir in parsley and cook 5 minutes.

-- Serve into a bowl, over white rice if desired, and garnish with extra parsley, with filé powder on the side to add to the bowl to thicken, if desired.
+- Serve in bowls, over white rice if desired, and garnish with extra parsley.
+Serve filé powder on the side so everyone can sprinkle some into their bowl to thicken and add that classic gumbo aroma, if desired.

 Video